 - The feeling of being ready for your first real job as a graduate academic, either in business, public domain, or academia

 - Professional tools to make a social impact

 Self-knowledge – who are you as a professional?; Project skills; Effective communication; Organizational dynamics & networks; Personal leadership & resilience; Innovation & creativity.

 Application deadline for start of the profile in February 2023: December 1, 2022.

-As of September 2022, the applications for all profiles take place via OSIRIS Case.
+Application takes place via OSIRIS Case.
 You can access OSIRIS Case via OSIRIS Student.
 More information about the new procedure OSIRIS Case can be found in the manual for students.

 The profile coordinator will let you know within two weeks after the registration deadline if you are admitted to the profile.

 Please confirm your participation within one week by sending a confirmation email to the profile coordinator.